JoshuaKGoldberg/create-typescript-app/README.md

 <img align="right" alt="Project logo: the TypeScript blue square with rounded corners, but a plus sign instead of 'TS'" src="./create-typescript-app.png">

+`create-typescript-app` is a one-stop-shop solution to set up a new or existing repository with the latest and greatest TypeScript tooling.
+It includes options not just for building and testing but also GitHub repository templates, contributor recognition, automated release management, and more.

 ## Getting Started

 First make sure you have the following installed: